 In total there were 9 audit adjustments that have been amended for by management in the 2019/20 statement of accounts.
-We report to the Audit Committee significant audit differences (above our performance materiality threshold of £0.792m) that have been amended for in the financial statements.
+We report to the Audit Committee significant audit differences (above our performance materiality threshold of £0.792 million) that have been amended for in the financial statements.
 The significant audit differences that have been adjusted for include:

 - Accounting treatment of Local Enterprise Partnership (LEP) funding for capital regeneration scheme in Stevenage.
 The Council has applied the incorrect accounting treatment to LEP funding.
 The Council has multiple LEP funding agreements, some of which are non-repayable and some of which are repayable.
 The repayable funding should be accounted for as borrowing.
 In addition, the Council had not considered the soft-loan element of the borrowing.
-Furthermore, the Council accrued £1.3m of LEP funding as a debtor at year end, however the nature of this funding was actually borrowing and it is not standard accounting practice to accrued for borrowing before it is received. - The total audit adjustment in relation to LEP funding was: - Grant income received in year decreased by £4.1m - Long term liabilities increased by £3.2m - Receivables (debtors) decreased by £1.3m - Capital adjustment account (unusable reserve) increase by £0.4m (Soft-loan element) - Pension liability The valuation of the pension liability decreased by £1.56m as the result of the revised IAS19 report from the actuary and the findings from the audit of Hertfordshire Pension Fund, in relation to the valuation of investment assets held by the Pension Fund.
-This adjustment decreased both the pension liability and the pension reserve (unusable reserve) by £1.56m.
-This had no impact on the Council's usable reserves for 2019/20. - Property, Plant and Equipment valuations Adjusted differences in relation to the valuation of properties asset were identified that increased both the value of the Property, Plant and Equipment and the revaluation reserve (unusable reserve) by £1.07m.
+Furthermore, the Council accrued £1.3 million of LEP funding as a debtor at year end.
+However the nature of this funding was actually borrowing and it is not standard accounting practice to accrued for borrowing before it is received. - The total audit adjustment in relation to LEP funding was: - Grant income received in year decreased by £4.1 million - Long term liabilities increased by £3.2 million - Receivables (debtors) decreased by £1.3 million - Capital adjustment account (unusable reserve) increase by £0.4 million (Soft-loan element) - Pension liability The valuation of the pension liability decreased by £1.56 million as the result of the revised IAS19 report from the actuary and the findings from the audit of Hertfordshire Pension Fund, in relation to the valuation of investment assets held by the Pension Fund.
+This adjustment decreased both the pension liability and the pension reserve (unusable reserve) by £1.56 million.
+This had no impact on the Council's usable reserves for 2019/20. - Property, plant and equipment valuations Differences in relation to the valuation of properties asset were identified that increased both the value of the property, plant and equipment and the revaluation reserve (unusable reserve) by £1.07 million.
 This had no impact on the Council's usable reserves for 2019/20.

-Other audit differences that were above our reporting threshold, £0.053m, but below our performance materiality threshold of £0.792m which have been amended for in the 2019/20 statement of accounts include:
+Other audit differences that were above our reporting threshold of £0.053 million for unadjusted differences, but below our performance materiality threshold of £0.792 million which have been amended for in the 2019/20 statement of accounts include the following areas:

-- Valuation of council dwelling properties. - PPE additions that had not been accrued for, and also PPE additions that had been inappropriately accrued for. - Over and under measurement of revenue expenditure accruals. - Omitted journal entry postings in relation to NNDR income for the Council.
+- Valuation of council dwelling properties. - PPE additions that had not been accrued for as well as PPE additions that had been inappropriately accrued for. - Over and under measurement of revenue expenditure accruals. - Omitted journal entry postings in relation to NNDR income for the Council.

-In addition there were disclosure misstatements in the draft 2019/20 statement of accounts that have been corrected for.
-The significant disclosure differences that have been amended for were:
+In addition there were numerous disclosure misstatements in the draft 2019/20 statement of accounts that have been corrected for.
+The significant disclosure differences adjustment for were:

-- Clerical casting errors and internal inconsistencies between disclosures in the financial statements. - Disclosures in the draft statement of accounts document itself had not been updated since the prior year accounts. - The classification of cash flows in the Statement of Cash Flows in relation to the LEP funding adjustment.
+- Clerical casting errors and internal inconsistencies between disclosures in the financial statements. - Disclosures in the draft statement of accounts itself that had not been updated since the prior year accounts. - Errors in the classification of cash flows in the Statement of Cash Flows in relation to the LEP funding adjustment.